terraform-ibm-modules/terraform-ibm-watsonx-saas-da/README.md

 The following permissions are required to deploy this solution.

 - Administrator role on All Account Management services to create a new resource group, and to enable storage delegation for the Cloud Object Storage instance.
-- Administrator role on the Key Protect instance used for storage delegation to create and delete the authorization to grant access between the Cloud Object Storage instance and the Key Protect instance.
+- Manager service role on the Key Protect instance used for storage delegation.
 - Editor platform role on Watson Machine Learning to create and delete the service.
 - Editor platform role on Watson Studio to create or delete the service.
 - Editor platform role on Cloud Object Storage to create and delete the service.